Free Profit and Loss Statement Templates (Monthly & Annual)

 To prepare a periodic P&L statement, you need to have a section that shows the quarterly amount and another that shows the total yearly amount.
 Start by indicating your net income or sales on a quarterly basis, and then create a section for expenses.

-Continue by creating another section that indicates the difference between sales made and the expenses, and then indicating the interest realized from the business debts.
+Continue by creating another section that indicates the difference between sales made and the expenses, and then indicating the interest released from the business debts.
 Finally, indicate the taxes from the sales made and subtract before you indicate the total depreciation of that year.

 Pro Forma profit and loss statement

-A pro forma profit and loss statement is meant for new businesses that are just starting up and are looking to project the profits and losses.
+It is meant for new businesses that are just starting up and are looking to project the profits and losses.
 They are also used by business owners when looking for potential investors to fund any business project.
 To prepare this statement, you need to list all the expenses by over-estimating the amount, provide an estimate of sales (net income) for each month, and finally, have a section of the difference between the two (sales and expenses).
 A negative amount will indicate the amount of money a business owner should request for funding.

 More Free Templates

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 What is the difference between a profit and loss statement and an income statement?